The thought of driving a car in Mexico can fill us with dread and fear, along with a sense of adventure. I assure you it can be both.

-Despite this, I now always choose the “full-insurance”, zero deductible, coverage so that no matter what happens to your car, it’s covered.
+Despite this, I now always choose the full coverage insurance which means to accept the collision damage waiver, with zero deductible on your rental vehicle so that no matter what happens to your car, it’s covered, and the personal liability insurance.
 I have heard too many stories of people being charged ridiculous amounts for minor damages or even worse, having an accident and realizing they don’t have adequate coverage.

 Not every company will offer zero liability coverage, often the lowest deductible offered was 10%, so be aware of that.
 If the rental is a total write-off you can be held liable for $2,000 to $5,000, depending on the cost of the vehicle.

 I rent from Hertz Rent A Car in Mexico, purely because of this.
-They are far from the best company but at least they offer this “peace of mind”.
+They are far from the best rental agency but at least they offer this “peace of mind”.
 It’s worth it.

 I decline the personal injury and personal property (luggage) insurance as I have enough of that with my own policy at home.